Burt Alvord: Outlawry and last years

 Almost immediately after turning in his badge, Alvord left his wife and turned to crime.
 He formed a gang with outlaws Billy Stiles, Bill Downing, and "Three Fingered Jack" Dunlop, men he had once pursued during his career as a law officer.
 Alvord's gang committed several armed robberies in Cochise County, where he and Stiles were both captured.
 Somehow, they managed to escape.
 On February 15, 1900, Dunlop was killed by lawman Jeff Milton during a bungled train robbery in Fairbank, Arizona, and gang recruit Bravo Juan Yoas was wounded.
 Later that year, Alvord was again captured and taken to Tombstone.
 Billy Stiles rode to Tombstone and wounded the deputy on duty, allowing Alvord and 24 other prisoners to escape.

 In 1902, Alvord assisted Arizona Rangers Captain Burton C. Mossman in capturing the notorious Mexican bandit Augustine Chacon, in exchange for a share of the reward money and a reduced sentence.
 When Chacon was convicted of murder and hanged at Solomonville, Alvord decided it was wiser not to surrender after all.
 Alvord and Stiles instead returned to crime, now pursued by the Arizona Rangers.
 They were captured in December 1903, but again managed to escape.
 Alvord even made a crude attempt at faking their deaths, using the bodies of two unknown Mexicans.
 Alvord sent the bodies to Tombstone, claiming they were himself and Stiles.
-However, an examination quickly showed the dead men were not the two "gringos".
+However, an examination quickly showed the dead men were not the two "gringos."

-The irritated Arizona Rangers finally pursued the outlaws across the international border into Mexico, trapping them near Naco in February 1904.
-The outlaws resisted, but surrendered after both were wounded.
+The irritated Arizona Rangers finally pursued the outlaws across the border into Mexico, trapping them near Naco in February 1904.
+The outlaws resisted, but surrendered after having both been wounded.
 Alvord spent two years in the Yuma Territorial Prison.
-Following his release, he announced he was going by ship to start anew in Central America.
+Following his release, he announced his departure by ship to start anew in Central America.
 He was last seen in 1910 working as a Panama Canal employee.
 Following this, Alvord's fate is unknown.